spencerkclark/dedalus-on-gaea/README.md

 This runs successfully in my environment.

-I have not tried it, but I expect that without too much trouble, one should be able to figure out how to submit batch jobs to run `dedalus` simulations or multiple cores.
+I have not tried it, but I expect that without too much trouble, one should be able to figure out how to submit batch jobs to run `dedalus` simulations on multiple nodes.

 ## See also
 The instructions here were derived from a number of sources, including the